tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 For part 1 see [The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life](https://medium.com/@tomwhartung/the-prophetic-vision-of-piet-mondrian-part-1-equilibrium-in-art-and-life-c2b7ba006fd5).

 The image above is a poster of a painting Mondrian completed in 1922 entitled *Composition 2.*
-It is typical of Mondrian's distinctive style, which he called *Neo-Plasticism* or *The New Plastic.*
+It is typical of Mondrian's distinctive style, which he called *[NeoPlasticism](https://en.wikipedia.org/wiki/Neoplasticism)* or *The New Plastic.*

-You can buy a poster of images like this from the site [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, or find originals similar to it on the site [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.
+You can buy a poster of an image like this from the site [art.com](https://www.art.com/gallery/id--a7/piet-mondrian-posters.htm) for around $100 to $200, and find originals similar to it on the site [sothebys.com](https://www.sothebys.com/en/artists/piet-mondrian) for around $2,000,000 to over $30,000,000.

-The fact that Mondrian's paintings, which are now around 100 years old, sell for amounts that most of us will never be able to afford is proof that his vision was truly prophetic.
+The fact that Mondrian's Neoplastic paintings, which are now around 100 years old, sell for amounts that most of us will never be able to afford is proof that his vision was truly prophetic.
 In trying to understand his art, I've spent a considerable amount of time reading his *Collected Writings,* which are quite challenging to read.

 Although Mondrian's work is valuable today, he lived humbly.
 According to the *Chronology* in his *Collected Writings,* at times he had to supplement "his small income by painting watercolors of flowers" [1922, p. xxii].

-Also in his *Collected Writings* is this quote, from a letter he wrote to Arnold Saalborn around 1910:
+The following quote also appears in his *Collected Writings.*  It comes from a letter he wrote to Arnold Saalborn around 1910:

 > But since I do not earn much with "my kind of work," I also have to devote a great deal of time to work for the mass, that is,
 > a more conventional manner of painting -- so I have to work twice as much [p.
 19].

-In this article I focus on what Piet Mondrian means by the word *plastic,* because that is essential to understanding Mondrian's writings, and on how I eventually learned what he means by the word.
+The focus of this article is on the meaning by the word *plastic* in this context, because that is essential to understanding Mondrian's writings.

 ## Piet Mondrian's *Collected Writings*